 Adsorption Kinetics.
-The kinetics of polymer adsorption was first analyzed by mixing 100 ppm polymer solution with sand.
-Samples of the polymer solution were taken periodically for polymer-concentration determination.
-The results of adsorption vs. time are plotted in Fig. 4.
-Adsorption reached the maximum (approximately $40 \ \mu g/g$ sand) within approximately 3 minutes and then leveled off.
+The kinetics of polymer adsorption was first analyzed by mixing 100-ppm polymer solution with sand.
+Samples of the polymer solution were taken periodically for polymer concentration determination.
+The results of adsorption versus time are plotted in Fig. 4.
+Adsorption reached the maximum (about 40 μ g/g sand) within about three minutes and then leveled off.
 This indicates polymer adsorption on the sand surface can be considered instantaneous.
-In our tests, the contact of polymer solution and sand lasted 1 hour to ensure adsorption equilibrium.
+In our tests, the contact of polymer solution and sand lasted 1 hr to ensure adsorption equilibrium.

 Desorption Test.
 After adsorption, desorption tests were carried out to estimate the amount of polymer that can be removed.
 In this test, excess polymer solution was decanted from the top of the sand.
-Fresh brine was then added, and again the bottle containing both sand and brine was rotated at 6 rev/min for 1 hour.
-When the sands settled, the upper-phase solution was sampled for polymer-concentration determination.
-The residual polymer adsorption was calculated by use of mass balance.
+Then fresh brine was added and again the bottle containing both sand and brine was rotated at 6 rpm for 1 hr.
+When the sands settled, the upper phase solution was sampled for polymer concentration determination.
+The residual polymer adsorption was calculated using mass balance.
 This procedure was repeated until no more desorbed polymer was detected.
-Fig. 5 shows the results for 100, 500, and 1,000 ppm HPAM.
-Calculations show that the percentage of the reversible adsorption for these three cases was 6.6, 2.4, and 2.9%, respectively.
+Figure 5 shows the results for 100-, 500-, and 1,000-ppm HPAM.
+Calculations show that the percentage of the reversible adsorption for these three cases was 6.6%, 2.4%, and 2.9%, respectively.
 This result was similar to that from Deng et al. (2006).
 Because EOR polymers have high molecular weights and extended chains, many polar groups along the polymer chain will attach to many different polar points on the rock surface.
 It is statistically very unlikely that a polymer molecule would release all points of attachment at the same time.
 Therefore, polymer adsorption on the sand surface can be treated as almost irreversible.